frapplecat/songbirb/README.md

 ![gametiles gif](readmeimages/songbirb-tiles.gif)

-I've changed the game tiles to a circle format to differantiate the layout from Wordle.
+I've changed the game tiles to a circle format to differentiate the layout from Wordle.
 At the moment it's currently arranged for a 9 letter birdname.

 <br>